huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Every effort counts.
 Anything above zero compounds.
 Start with small baby steps.
 Small things become big things.
 Ordinary becomes extraordinary.
 Drops of water make an ocean.
 Every focus session is a building block of a big pyramid.
 The little things really do count.
 Over time, things will add up and lead to giant leaps.
 Remember to always focus on how far you have come, not how far you have to go.

 Be very biased toward execution.
 Set 5-year goals, but take 10-minute actions.
 Think in terms of decades, but act in terms of days.
+Think like a man of action, and act like a man of thought.
 Focus on the effort, not outcomes.
 Be patient with results, but inpatient with actions.
-If you are not taking action consistently, then you are not practicing patience —you are just waiting.
+If you are not taking action consistently, then you are not practicing patience—you are just waiting.

 Knowledge is useless until you act on it.
 It's not enough to know something.
 You have to turn that knowledge into action.
 Everything good in life is a byproduct of action.
 Information is abundant, action is hard.
 Ideas are easy.
 It's the execution of ideas that really separates the sheep from the goats.